satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 ## Secure Error Handling

 Our application, like any other information system goes from one state to another, and it is possible that eventually we will have to switch to the **error** state.
 We've already discussed this in a previous article, but let's do it again.
-After switching to the error state, it can be called safe if:
+Once an application fails and is in error state, it is critical for it to **fail safe**.
+An error can be considered to be failing safe if:

 1. No technical details of the system were issued as a result of the error
 2. The integrity and confidentiality of data has not been compromised